nyushima/collective-methods/regular-expressions/README.md

 </pre>

 ###Example 2: Match a Word Anywhere Within a String
-Uses a Regular Expression and re.search() to match a specific word, 'difficult', at the beginning of a string.
+Uses a Regular Expression and re.search() to match a specific word, 'difficult', anywhere within a string.

 <pre>
 import re